scarletquasar/dotnetx/README.md

 # 🛡 dotnetx

-**dotnetx** is a cross-platform tool that extends the dotnet command and provides a complete command line environment for creating, migrating, managing and publishing easily shippable dotnet projects without any additional need.
+**dotnetx** is an extension to dotnet command line tool and also a solution-project manager focused on providing a easy to use api to create, manage and ship projects with default or customized languages that support the .NET runtime.

 > [!WARNING]
 >